anisiaap/Easybox/README.md

 5. Confirm the reservation by pressing "Place Order".

 The widget communicates the reservation status to the backend and generates a QR code accessible via the client account.

----

-## Application Flow Summary

-1. The bakery registers and receives a token.
-2. The token is injected into the widget for identity verification.
-3. A client places an order using the bakery site.
-4. The widget makes a reservation and receives a QR code.
-5. The client uses the QR to access the locker on the Raspberry Pi device.
-6. The compartment opens, and the status is updated after confirmation.
-7. The admin can monitor and manage all activity from the dashboard.

----

-## Admin Login Credentials

-To access the admin dashboard:

-* Username: `admin`
-* Password: `Admin123`

----

-## What It Does

-- Allows customers to pick up bakery orders from smart lockers ("Easyboxes") at precise times.
-- Supports secure, temperature-verified reservation of locker compartments.
-- Ensures hygiene with automatic flagging and cleaning workflows.
-- Enables bakeries to confirm orders, place deliveries, and report locker issues.
-- Provides a responsive admin dashboard for overseeing devices, orders, and issues.
-- Uses QR codes for pickup, with real-time backend-device communication via MQTT.

----

 ## System Architecture